graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Nullable vs. Optional**

-Fields are _always_ optional within the context of a selection set, a field may be omitted and the selection set is still valid.
+Fields are _always_ optional within the context of a selection set, a field may be omitted and the selection set is still valid (so long as the selection set does not become empty).
 However fields that return Non-Null types will never return the value {null} if queried.

 Inputs (such as field arguments), are always optional by default.
 However a non-null input type is required.
 In addition to not accepting the value {null},